HannaLAguilar/Deep/README.md

 ## Projects

-### Sentiment Analysis

-[Sentiment Analysis](https://github.com/HannaLAguilar/Sentiment_analysis): implements a scratch neural network that is able to classify a movie review into negative or positive.
+1. [Sentiment Analysis](https://github.com/HannaLAguilar/Sentiment_analysis): implements a scratch neural network that is able to classify a movie review into negative or positive.

 2. [Predicting bike sharing](https://github.com/HannaLAguilar/Predicting_bike_sharing): use a scratch neural networks to predict the number of bikeshare users on given day.